COVID-19 Vaccines: Frequently Asked QuestionsImportant Vaccine Information from Cameron Hospital

 Q. What are the different COVID-19 vaccines?

-A. Right now, Pfizer and Moderna will be the first two COVID-19 vaccines available.
-In early 2021, Janssen and AstraZeneca are expected to make their vaccines available, followed by Novavax, which is about to start its research trial.
+A. Right now, Pfizer and Moderna COVID-19 vaccines available.
+In 2021, AstraZeneca are expected to make their vaccines available, followed by Novavax, which is about to start its research trial.

-Both the Pfizer and Moderna vaccine has been approved for emergency use by the Food and Drug Administration (FDA).
+The Pfizer and Moderna vaccine has been approved for emergency use by the Food and Drug Administration (FDA).
 Emergency use authorization, or EUA, means unapproved medical products can be used in an emergency to diagnose, treat or prevent serious or life-threatening diseases, assuming safety and quality criteria have been met.
 The FDA is expediting the clinical trials of the COVID-19 vaccines by working closely with vaccine makers.
-Moderna, Pfizer, AstraZeneca and Johnson & Johnson (Janssen) all have a vaccine in Phase 3 clinical trials.
+Moderna, Pfizer and AstraZeneca all have a vaccine in Phase 3 clinical trials.

 Q. Are the COVID-19 vaccines in development all made the same way?

-A. No. Pfizer and Moderna are mRNA vaccines, and Janssen and AstraZeneca are vector vaccines.
+A. No. Pfizer and Moderna are mRNA vaccines, and AstraZeneca are vector vaccines.

 The mRNA vaccines contain material from the virus that causes COVID-19.
 When the vaccine is delivered into the body, it teaches the cells how to make a protein –or a piece of a protein – that triggers an immune response.
 The body recognizes that the protein should not be there and builds specialized white blood cells to destroy it.
 These cells then remember how to fight the virus that causes COVID-19 if the body is exposed or infected in the future.